 Select the “ONLINE COURSES” link from the navigation menu located on the top of the web page.
 Choose “FIND A COURSE” and select “Course Catalog” or “Find an Online Course” link to search course options

-If you are matriculated at Niagara County Community College and are interested in registering for an Open SUNY course offered by another SUNY campus, please be aware that you are responsible for the following:
+If you are matriculated at Niagara County Community College and are interested in registering for a SUNY Online course offered by another SUNY campus, please be aware that you are responsible for the following:

 Adhering to the NCCC policy regarding transfer credit approval.